opentox/opentox.github.com/_posts/2012-05-02-using-ist-opentox-virtual-appliance.md

 For SSH connections to the appliance and HTTP server connections, you need to configure portforwarding.

-    VBoxManage setextradata "IST Opentox Virtual Appliance" "VBoxInternal/Devices/pcnet/0/LUN#0/Config/ssh/HostPort" 2222 VBoxManage setextradata "IST Opentox Virtual Appliance" "VBoxInternal/Devices/pcnet/0/LUN#0/Config/ssh/GuestPort" 22 VBoxManage setextradata "IST Opentox Virtual Appliance" "VBoxInternal/Devices/pcnet/0/LUN#0/Config/ssh/Protocol" TCP VBoxManage setextradata "IST Opentox Virtual Appliance" "VBoxInternal/Devices/pcnet/0/LUN#0/Config/nginx/HostPort" 8000 VBoxManage setextradata "IST Opentox Virtual Appliance" "VBoxInternal/Devices/pcnet/0/LUN#0/Config/nginx/GuestPort" 80 VBoxManage setextradata "IST Opentox Virtual Appliance" "VBoxInternal/Devices/pcnet/0/LUN#0/Config/nginx/Protocol" TCP

-Now port `2222` and port `8000` on the host are forwarded to the _VA_ ports 22 (SSH) and 80 (HTTP).
-This means machines on the local network the host is in can access the graphical user interface of IST services at `http://host:8000`.
+By default, port `2222` and port `8080` on the host are forwarded to the _VA_ ports `22` (SSH) and `8080` (HTTP).
+This means machines on the local network (the network the host is in) can access the graphical user interface of IST services at `http://<hostname>:8080`.

-*Note:* For a new portforwarding configuration, you have to restart the _VA_ one time for SSH and access to the graphical user interface of IST services to work.
+*Note:* To change portforwarding configuration, shut down the _VA_ and change settings under "Settings", "Network", "Port Forwarding".

 <br>
 * * *